- Assess yourself

 No matter which kind of writing you choose, it’s a great career choice for introverts.
 As writers prefer to express themselves through the written word, it’s a craft best pursued alone – making it appealing to independent types.

-- Cruise Ship Worker Cruise ship jobs are another excellent way to see the world and interact with a variety of cultures and there a variety of jobs available: You can be a server in one of the restaurants, a technician, a cashier or even a performer in one of the ship’s acts.
+Cruise ship jobs are another excellent way to see the world and interact with a variety of cultures and there a variety of jobs available: You can be a server in one of the restaurants, a technician, a cashier, or even a performer in one of the ship’s acts.

 International Aid Worker